BALAKRISHNA-EPPILI/Schmitt_Trigger/README.md

 that is decided through the tool dimensions, technique parameters and supply voltages.
 This situation gives a Schmitt Trigger circuit capability that it could perform at low voltage.
 The proposed circuit is designed based on Conventional  Schmitt Trigger through manipulating the association of transistors’  width-period ratio.

-   In this paper, we are going to do the analysis of Conventional Schmitt  Trigger in 28 nm technology.
+   Therefore, we are going to do the analysis of Conventional Schmitt  Trigger in 28 nm technology.
 We are going to carry out the whole  simulation of the proposed design of
 Conventional Schmitt Trigger in Synopsys custom design platform tool Software which is an EDA tool in  which we simulate our circuit in Synopsys custom design compiler tool.
 From the simulation results, it has been observed that the proposed  design can perform at a low voltage of 1.8V.
 The circuit gives much less  propagation delay as compared to the traditional circuit.
 It may be widely utilized in various low voltage analogous and digital applications.